Homecoming season is upon us, which means parades, Spirit Days, football games and, of course, the dance.

 My hands start to cramp from taking so many pictures of my daughter from different angles in these dresses.
 And they are all starting to look the same.

-“I think I’m gonna lay down on that coach I saw just outside the dressing room while you text your friends back and forth about which dress you should get.”
+“I think I’m gonna lay down on that couch I saw just outside the dressing room while you text your friends back and forth about which dress you should get.”
 Then I tell her she should wake me when she’s decided which dress she wants.

 I’m kidding.
 Sort of.